buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

-To move a file from the master to the slave, use the :class:`FileDownload` command.
+To move a file from the master to the slave, use the :bb:step:`FileDownload` command.
 For example, let's assume that some step requires a configuration file that, for whatever reason, could not be recorded in the source code repository or generated on the buildslave side::